TenthPres/TouchPoint-WP/README.md

 - Publish lists of classes or programs that correspond to Involvements, with dynamic filtering similar to Small Groups.
 - Allow website guests to easily contact leaders or join an involvement, without exposing leaders' contact info publicly.

+### Crazy-Simple RSVP interface
+Let folks RSVP for an event for each member in their family in just a few clicks.
+No login required, just an email address and zip code.

+### People Lists
+Show your Staff members, Elders, or other collections of people, automatically kept in sync with TouchPoint.

 ### Events
 Improve display of events in the TouchPoint Custom Mobile App by providing content from [The Events Calendar Plugin by ModernTribe](https://theeventscalendar.com/).
 This is compatible with both the free and "Pro" versions.

-### Crazy-Simple RSVP interface
-Let folks RSVP for an event for each member in their family (and, optionally, related families) in just a few clicks.
-No login required, just an email address and zip code.

 <!--
 ### Authentication (Beta)